Steam Deck Developer Kit Impressions

 They have experience or have used tools that make porting to native easier.
 It’s mainly publishers who are less supportive of native versions.
 Steam Deck, and ultimately SteamOS, cannot be wholly reliant on proprietary middleware that’s reliant on Windows APIs.
 Valve needs to push not only for native ports, but also GNU+Linux exclusives.

-If the install base grows sufficiently then native versions will come… but even on the Switch… are those console and PC ports really “native” or just run through a Switch translation layer?
+BS: If the install base grows sufficiently then native versions will come… but even on the Switch… are those console and PC ports really “native” or just run through a Switch translation layer?

 It’s pretty much 50/50.
 My biggest concern with Valve is they’re shipping a half-assed attempt at replacing GNU+Linux native ports & telling everyone it works perfectly.
 They’re selling it as a “one size fits all” solution and it isn’t.
 But, Steam Deck could be the very best device on which to play games, not just PC games.

-GNU+Linux exclusives?
+BS: GNU+Linux exclusives?
 Not going to happen.
 Valve has said many times they don’t like the concept.

 They’ve said they don’t want Deck exclusives, they’re fine with GNU+Linux only games.

-I guess emulators run well?
+BS: I guess emulators run well?
 Retroarch?

 It does.
 Valve isn’t selling it as an emulation device, however.

-Were you able to try Switch games on the Deck?
+BS: Were you able to try Switch games on the Deck?

 I can’t comment on that as Valve aren’t selling it as an emulation device.

-We also discussed the potential for Valve to exercise control over the platform and they told us that “Valve want SteamOS on more devices than just the Deck, though if other companies license the OS and hardware design from Valve, that’s when they may exercise their right to restrict the Deck to SteamOS.”
+We also discussed the potential for Valve to exercise control over the platform and they told us that “Valve want SteamOS on more devices than just the Deck, though if other companies licence the OS and hardware design from Valve, that’s when they may exercise their right to restrict the Deck to SteamOS.”
 Valve has a bit of a mix of open and non-open software, let’s hope they continue in the vein of things like Proton in the age of the Steam Deck.
-Valve still lists the Deck as shipping in February (of this futuristic year, 2022).
+Valve still list the Deck as shipping in February (of this futuristic year, 2022).

 As for me (podiki) my order is listed as “Q1 2022” and I hope I’m in an early batch since I got my preorder in very quickly.
 If it goes as it did for the Index queue, I would expect an email to pay shortly before it ships.
 There’s a lot in my backlog and current rotation that would make great first Deck games, off the top of my head I’m thinking some top-down action (Hades, Death’s Door which I just bought), card games (Monster Train, Slay the Spire, Griftlands), and some more intensive games to see what it can do and try the gyro aiming (No Man’s Sky, Horizon Zero Dawn, Cyberpunk 2077??).

-It was particularly interesting for me to see the insight of someone on the other (developer) side and what some of the reactions and thoughts have been.
+It was particularly interesting for me to see the insight of someone on the other (developer) side and what some of the reaction and thoughts have been.
 We discuss and debate a lot how the Deck will be received by consumers and the mainstream gaming press, but we haven’t paid as much attention to the developers.
 If Valve does well for them, making it easy and beneficial to have games on the Deck (meaning Linux more broadly!), that could certainly have good knock-on effects for us Linux gamers.
 It is not as simple as the Deck heralding a new age of Proton; it could very well be a gateway to Linux itself for developers or consumers.
 That’s my hope at least!

 Either way, since the Deck announcement I’ve gone from “cool device, but I’ve never been a portable gamer” to “can’t wait to have this in my hands.”
 I’m definitely intrigued by what the hacking and customization scene will be like, you know I’ll want to do something weird with it right away.